-Dr. Alexander Shtilbans is a Board certified neurologist whose clinical interest lies in the area of neurodegenerative diseases, particularly Parkinson disease.
-He began his career as a molecular biologist in Neuroscience and, after obtaining his Ph.D., transitioned into clinical Neurology in order to work with patients and gain a better understanding of the clinical course of these diseases.
+Dr. Alexander Shtilbans is a board certified neurologist whose clinical interest lies in the area of neurodegenerative diseases, particularly Parkinson's disease.
+He began his career as a molecular biologist in Neuroscience and, after obtaining his PhD, transitioned into clinical Neurology in order to work with patients and gain a better understanding of the clinical course of these diseases.

 Dr. Shtilbans received his medical degree from Mount Sinai School of Medicine, where he also completed his residency in Neurology and served as a chief resident.
 Subsequently, he trained with Dr. Stanley Fahn during his clinical fellowship in Movement Disorders at Columbia University.
-Dr. Shtilbans has a longstanding interest in translational research and is currently involved in several clinical trials in Amyotrophic Lateral Sclerosis.
+Dr. Shtilbans has a longstanding interest in translational research and is currently involved in several clinical trials in Parkinson's Disease.

 As a physician scientist, Dr. Shtilbans is interested in developing new therapies that will slow down the progression of neurodegenerative diseases.
 His goal is to better understand molecular mechanisms of the neurodegenerative processes by being actively involved in both clinical and basic science research.

-He has been publishing his research findings for over a decade and has received awards from the American Academy of Neurology.
+He has been publishing his research findings and has received multiple awards from the American Academy of Neurology.

 Assistant Attending, Hospital for Special Surgery